Clean Marina Resource Guide

-Welcome to the Clean Marina Classroom — an online course for marina owners and operators interested in pursuing Clean Marina certification.
+Welcome to the Clean Marina Classroom — an online resource guide for marina owners and operators interested in pursuing Clean Marina certification.
 The Clean Marina Classroom focuses on best management practices for marina managers and operators to protect water quality.
-This self-paced course includes checklists, educational units and a review of relevant laws and regulations that address pollution prevention.
-Completing the Classroom is a key part in becoming certified.
+This Classroom provides educational units and a review of relevant laws and regulations that address pollution prevention.